Inside Lantus: The Biology That Makes It Work

 Lantus at a glance:

 Lantus's mechanism is well-characterized.
-Insulin and its analogs replace or supplement endogenous insulin secretion, lowering blood glucose by promoting cellular glucose uptake and inhibiting hepatic glucose production, with downstream effects that follow predictably from that single fact.
+Insulin glargine is a long-acting analog, with downstream effects that follow predictably from that single fact.

 The Receptor Target